The Great Dane is often described as a gentle giant,

 wagging tail will knock a toddler over, so it’s important to supervise their interactions.
 These big dogs can also learn

-to get along with other pets, especially when they are raised with them.
+to get along with other pets, primarily when raised with them.

 A fenced yard is necessary